 You cannot turn on the news or look online without seeing a barrage of news updates about the COVID-19 pandemic.
-The rules, guidelines, and safety recommendations from local, state, and federal government officials are constantly changing, often without much lead-time, and this is leading to confusion among consumers and business owners alike.
-That said, businesses in many areas of the United States are beginning to welcome their employees and customers back after months of restrictions and mandated shutdowns.
-If your business is slated to reopen soon, it is imperative that you implement safety measures if you want to reopen your business safely.
+In addition, the rules, guidelines, and safety recommendations from local, state, and federal government officials are constantly changing, often without much lead-time, leading to confusion among consumers and small business owners alike.
+That said, businesses are beginning to welcome their employees and customers back after months of restrictions and mandated shutdowns.
+However, you must implement safety measures if you want to reopen your business.

-Tailor safety measures to your environment.
+Tailor safety measures before reopening your doors.

-Get your employees onboard.
+Get your employees on board.

 American workers share the same concerns about COVID-19 these days.
-Surveys conducted by several leading news organizations and business websites reveal that 7 in 10 Americans are concerned about being exposed to COVID-19 at work, and over 8 in 10 would rather work from home.
-Therefore, companies need to do more than just enact safety measures.
-Prior to reopening, they need to educate their workers on the new protocols so they can feel more confident and be productive without having to worry unnecessarily about health concerns relating to COVID-19.
+Surveys conducted by several leading news organizations and business websites reveal that 7 in 10 Americans are concerned about being exposed to COVID-19 at work, and over 8 in 10 would instead work from home.
+Therefore, companies need to do more than enact safety measures.
+Before they reopen their businesses, they need to educate their workers on the new protocols to feel more confident and be productive without unnecessarily worrying about health concerns relating to COVID-19.

-Stagger your start times.
+Stagger your start times when you reopen.

 Stock up on cleaning and disinfecting supplies.

 This is a critical part of your safe work practices plan and for a good reason.
 Scientific research shows that cleaning and disinfecting doorknobs, desks, computer keyboards, counters, faucets, and other frequently touched surfaces can help prevent the spread of COVID-19.
 Therefore, before you reopen your business, stock up on cleaning products, paper towels, hand sanitizer, and disinfecting wipes and sprays and make them accessible to your employees.